tidepool-org/docs/general/development-process.md

 Click `Create pull request`.
 You may wish to notify the reviewer of the pull request via Slack.

-Add the pull request to the Trello card via the GitHub Power-Up.
+Add the pull request to the Jira issue by using a [Smart Commit](https://support.atlassian.com/jira-software-cloud/docs/process-issues-with-smart-commits/) tag.
+Jira will automatically pick it up.

 If you are a requested reviewer, but you will not be able to perform the review in a timely manner, please reach out to the requestor and explain the situation.
 The requestor may be fine waiting or may decide to choose another reviewer.